mxmauro/go-postgres/README.md

 ##### NOTE:

-* This is a fork of the original [randlabs/go-postgres](https://github.com/randlabs/go-postgres) library.
+* This is a fork of the original [RandLabs.IO's PostgreSQL library](https://github.com/randlabs/go-postgres).
   May contain some modified functionality.

 #### Some considerations